Blue Salt Mine, Garmsar, Iran

 USA, New Mexico blue salt Limited amount– Limited amount – Salt lamp |

-Caution: some salts’ analysis shows a trace of some heavy metals and Arsenic that are harmful so they are considered as nonedible salts and it is better just be used as a decorative material.
+Caution: As the Garmsar blue salt analysis shows a trace of some heavy metals and Arsenic that are harmful so it is considered as nonedible blue salt and it is better just be used as a decorative material.

 Leave a Reply